Azathothas/Stars/README.md

 - [mgdm/htmlq](https://github.com/mgdm/htmlq) – Like jq, but for HTML.
 - [mgree/ffs](https://github.com/mgree/ffs) – the file filesystem: mount semi-structured data (like JSON) as a Unix filesystem
 - [mgunyho/tere](https://github.com/mgunyho/tere) – Terminal file explorer
+- [michidk/vscli](https://github.com/michidk/vscli) – A CLI/TUI that simplifies launching VSCode projects, with a focus on dev containers
 - [microsoft/sudo](https://github.com/microsoft/sudo) – It's sudo, for Windows
 - [mihaigalos/aim](https://github.com/mihaigalos/aim) – 🎯 A command line download/upload tool with resume.
 - [mikeroyal/Steam-Deck-Guide](https://github.com/mikeroyal/Steam-Deck-Guide) – Steam Deck Guide.
 Learn all about the Tools, Accessories, Games, Emulators, and Gaming Tips that will make your Steam Deck an awesome Gaming Handheld or a Portable Computer Workstation.